Rhumel River: Geography

 From here, it flows into a narrow ravine near Boussouf, goes through several curves, and becomes very narrow again at a place called "the Roman arches".
-This leads to the entrance to the Kheneg gorges, whose huge eastern pillar, called "Tiddis mountain", is the site of Tiddis, a significant Berber and Roman city that was explored by the archaeologist André Berthier.
+This leads to the entrance to the Kheneg gorges, whose huge eastern pillar, called the "Tiddis mountain", is the site of Tiddis, a significant Berber and Roman city that was explored by the archaeologist André Berthier.
 Not far away is the village of Messaoud Boudjriou (previously Aïn-Kerma) and its old antimony mine.